eigerco/axelar-relayer-core/README.md

 ### Using NATS Instead of GCP

-GCP is default backend as it is fully implemented and expected to be used in production.
+GCP is default backend as it is fully implemented and **SHOULD BE** in production.
 Nats is used as simplified way to support easy development.

 You can build with NATS support by using build arguments: